 - mild nausea or vomiting, diarrhea;

-- changes in hair color;
+- changes in hair or skin color;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the Votrient (pazopanib tablets) Side Effects Center for a complete guide to possible side effects